mendix/docs/content/developerportal/deploy/mobileapp.md

 * The **Name** of the app
 * The unique **App Identifier** (for example, `com.example.CompanyExpenses`)
-* A **Desciption** of the app
+* A **Description** of the app
 * Whether a 5 digit PIN is enabled or disabled via the **PIN required?** check box

 ### 2.2 Profile Settings

-If you are targetting Mendix 7.2.0 or above, please specify the navigation profiles to use on phones and tablets.
+If you are targeting Mendix 7.2.0 or above, please specify the navigation profiles to use on phones and tablets.

 Make sure the profile identifier corresponds with the one defined in the Modeler.